solana-labs/solana-program-library/docs/src/stake-pool/quickstart.md

 network, and decide how much stake to allocate to each validator.

-The Solana Foundation maintains an open-source bot for its delegation program, which can be adapated for your stake pool.
+The Solana Foundation maintains an open-source bot for its delegation program, which can be adapted for your stake pool.
 The source code is part of the [stake-o-matic GitHub repo](https://github.com/solana-labs/stake-o-matic/tree/master/bot).

 Additionally, there is a work-in-progress Python stake pool bot, found at the